-In a roasting pan large enough to fit the turkey, combine the lemons, chilies, shallots and onions.
+In a roasting pan large enough to fit the turkey, combine the orange, lemon, rosemary, thyme, onions, carrots and celery.
 Mix well.
 Stuff some of the mixture into the cavity of the turkey, then arrange the rest in an even layer in the pan.
 Place the turkey on the mixture in the pan.

 Roast for 2 to 21/2 hours.
 The temperature of the breast should reach 160 degrees, and the thigh should reach 170 degrees.
 If the turkey begins to darken too much, cover with foil.